 Day 1: Rummana to Burqin

 Spend your weekend in the picturesque area of Jenin and enjoy the festive atmosphere of the olive oil season.
 Start the hike at the village of Rummana, which in Arabic means pomegranate.
 Further on, the trail will lead you through lush olive groves towards a hill overlooking the town of Ta’anek, located just next to the ancient Canaanite site of Tel Ta’anek.
-From there, colorful fields of Marj Ibn Amir (or Jezreel Valley) are clearly seen in the background.
-At the end of the first day, you will reach the town of Burqin, famous for its 4th century Church of St. George, which was built to commemorate the spot where Jesus Christ had stopped in his path in order to heal the ten men who suffered from leprosy.
-You will also have a chance to share in the life of a host family welcoming you there and explore the authentic hospitality traditions of Palestine.
+From there, colorful fields of Marj Ibn Amir (or Jezreel Valley) are clearly visible in the background.
+At the end of the first day, you will reach the town of Burqin, famous for its 4th century Church of St. George, which was built to commemorate the spot where, according to story, Jesus Christ had stopped in his path in order to heal ten men who suffered from leprosy.
+You will also have a chance to share in the life of a host family, who will welcome you into their home to experience the authentic hospitality traditions of Palestine.

 Day 2: Burqin to Arraba

-During the Ottoman times (1517 – 1918), Arraba was a strategically important place that served as headquarters of the Abdel Hadi family.
-Today, the complex palaces, located in the heart of the town, serves as a center for many community activities and events.
+During Ottoman times (1517 – 1918), Arraba was a strategically important place that served as the headquarters of the Abdel Hadi family.
+Today, the complex palaces, located in the heart of the town, serve as a center for many community activities and events.

 WEEKEND HIKE 2: Kufr Malek to Jericho